arno-di-loreto/apihandyman.io/_posts/2020-07-08-speaking-in-the-void.md

 series_number: 1
 ---

-I've attended and spoke at API Days Interface online conference last week.
+I've attended and spoke at API Days Interface online conference on June 20, July 1 & 2, 2020.
 Being online made the experience a bit different but after almost 3 days, I felt almost as usual; exhausted and my brain boiling with all what I've heard and seen.
 In this first post I share my feelings about attending and speaking at an online conference.
 <!--more-->

 # API Days Interface Online conference